cablelabs/micronets-gw/micronets-gw-service/README.md

 MICRONETS_GW_SERVICE_CONFIG=config.MockDevelopmentConfig python ./runner.py
 ```

-If you want to have the DHCP service connect to a websocket for access to the REST API and to receive notifications,
+If you want to have the gateway service connect to a websocket for access to the REST API and to receive notifications,
 configure the WEBSOCKET_SERVER_ADDRESS, WEBSOCKET_SERVER_PORT, and WEBSOCKET_SERVER_PATH to point to the websocket
 endpoint.
 Note that currently only wss is supported (TLS).
 So the WEBSOCKET_TLS_CERTKEY_FILE must refer to a cert
 and corresponding private key that the server trusts - and WEBSOCKET_TLS_CA_CERT_FILE must refer to the certificate